 The son of the late Estée and Joseph Lauder, founders of The Estée Lauder Companies Inc., Mr. Lauder was born on February 26, 1944.
 He holds a B.A. in International Business from The Wharton School of the University of Pennsylvania.
 He studied at the University of Paris and received a Certificate in International Business from the University of Brussels.
 Mr. Lauder is married to Jo Carole Knopf.

 Professor David Latchman is Master (CEO) and Professor of Genetics at Birkbeck University of London, a post he has held since 2003.

 Prior to this he was Dean of the Institute of Child Health at University College London and Great Ormond Street Hospital for Children.
-He is Chairman and Trustee of the Maurice Wohl Charitable Foundation, Trustee of the Maurice and Vivienne Wohl Philanthropic Foundation and a member of the Protector Committee of the Maurice and Vivienne Wohl Charitable Foundation .
+He is Chairman and Trustee of the Maurice Wohl Charitable Foundation, Trustee of the Maurice and Vivienne Wohl Philanthropic Foundation and a member of the Protector Committee of the Maurice and Vivienne Wohl Charitable Foundation.
 He is also a Board member of the American Jewish Joint Distribution Centre (JDC).
-He founded a company BioVex Ltd which was ultimately sold to Amgen Ltd. Its anti-cancer virus therapy has received FDA approval for marketing in the USA.
+He founded a company BioVex Ltd which was ultimately sold to Amgen Ltd. Its anti-cancer virus therapy has received FDA approval for marketing and is used to treat melanoma patients in the USA.
 Professor Latchman holds BA, MA and PhD degrees from Cambridge University and was awarded a DSc by London University.
-He was awarded a Commander of the Most Excellent Order of the British Empire (CBE) in the Queen’s Birthday’s Honours of 2010 for services to Higher Education.
+He was appointed a Commander of the Most Excellent Order of the British Empire (CBE) in the Queen’s Birthday’s Honours of 2010 for services to Higher Education.